skibon02/sparkles/README.md

 ## Known issues and limitations
 ✧ Converting timestamp to nanosecond time only have local consistency.
 Long sessions (day and more) can go out of sync with system clock.
-✧ Currently can have only 256 unique event names per thread ✧ Currently up to 256 opened but not closed ranges at a time are supported ✧ No std support for now
+✧ Currently can have only 256 unique event names per thread
+✧ Currently up to 256 opened but not closed ranges at a time are supported
-✧ UDP parser binary currently cannot be manually stopped to save collected data
+✧ No std support for now
+✧ Naive handling for bad network conditions: if at least one packet lost, the whole tracing data packet is dropped.
+✧ Cannot specify UDP address to listen on
+✧ Proper using of sparkles-macro::range_event_start!("name") gives warning

 ## Crate features
 ✧ **accurate-timestamps-x86** - Enable serialization for x86/x86_64 timestamps